Eco-Flow/training/docs/commandline.md

 `java -version`

-Luckily in this environment we already have `java` installed (v17.0.10), so we can skip this installation.
+Luckily in this environment we already have `java` installed (v17.0.10), so we can skip this.

 Next, we can install Nextflow (https://www.nextflow.io/docs/latest/install.html#install-nextflow):